wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

    You can also see a chart that shows the billable rate during your trial period.
 Use this chart as a starting point to decide how many PPS per month you want to buy.

-9. Choose the billing terms and conditions and click **Proceed to checkout**.
+9. Choose the billing terms and conditions, verify that you are allowed to make purchases on behalf of your company, and click **Place Order**.

    You can choose to subscribe to Tanzu Observability for one, three or five years and pay in full, on a monthly (when you subscribe for one year) or on annually (when you subscribe for three or five years) basis.
+The purchase will be charged to the default payment method for your organization as set in the [VMware Cloud Services Console](https://console.cloud.vmware.com).

 After you purchase Tanzu Observability, you will see a confirmation page and your subscription will become active within the next 24 hours.
 You will receive the  "Welcome to VMware Tanzu Observability by Wavefront" email.